App Manager

 or editing.

-user experience.
-Switches are still based on Material Design 2 which will be fixed in
+Switches are still based on Material Design 2 which will be fixed in a future release.

 This includes binary XML files, DEX contents or any other media files.